Adrenal Cancer: Surgery

 All surgery has risks.
 The risks of adrenal cancer surgery include:

 Your risks depend on your overall health, the type of surgery you need, and other factors.
-Talk with your healthcare provider about which risks apply most to you.
+Talk with your healthcare provider about your risks.
 Also ask about what side effects you might expect.

 Getting ready for your surgery

 Your healthcare team will talk with you about the surgery options that are best for you.
 You may want to bring a family member or close friend with you to appointments.
 Write down questions you want to ask about your surgery.
 Make sure to ask:

 What type of surgery will be done

 The risks and possible side effects of the surgery